symfony/symfony-docs/frontend/encore/installation.rst

     $ composer require symfony/webpack-encore-bundle
     $ yarn install

-If you are using :doc:`Symfony Flex </setup/flex>`, this will install and enable the `WebpackEncoreBundle`_, create the ``assets/`` directory, add a ``webpack.config.js`` file, and add ``node_modules/`` to ``.gitignore``.
+If you are using :ref:`Symfony Flex <symfony-flex>`, this will install and enable the `WebpackEncoreBundle`_, create the ``assets/`` directory, add a ``webpack.config.js`` file, and add ``node_modules/`` to ``.gitignore``.
 You can skip the rest of this article and go write your first JavaScript and CSS by